danielhelfand/blog_posts/CustomComponent.md

 # Adding a Custom Builder Image to an OpenShift Service Catalog via an Imagestream

-One of the things that I have enjoyed using most about OpenShift is a feature that I think is commonly overlooked: the Developer Catalog.
+One of the things that I have enjoyed using the most about OpenShift is a feature that I think is commonly overlooked: the Developer Catalog.
 The Developer Catalog is a centralized location where a development team working with OpenShift can encapsulate and share how application components and services are deployed to an